 Introductory Field and Research Skills

-- Research Earth Sciences topics, find relevant journal papers using a variety of methods, including elibrary and online databases such as Web of Science;
+- Research Earth Sciences topics and find relevant journal papers using a variety of methods (including e-library and online databases, such as Web of Science).

-- Understand the concept and definition of a scientific hypotheses and how to form them;
+- Understand the concept and definition of scientific hypotheses and how to form them.

-- To recognise and identify a variety of common rocks;
+- Recognise and identify a variety of common rocks.

-- To recognise and interpret various kinds of geological contact;
+- Recognise and interpret various kinds of geological contacts and structures